 Continuous improvement recognizes that people are a valuable asset.
 This principle emphasizes the importance of empowering and developing high-performing teams.
 This involves providing training, tools, and resources to enable employees to contribute to improvement actively.
 Moreover, it’s essential to set team goals aligned with the organizational strategy and foster a work environment where the principle of “no blame, no judgment” is deeply rooted, promoting continuous learning and collaboration.

 5. Be Scientific and Transparent:

 This principle is based on the importance of addressing challenges in a data-driven, scientific manner.
 Continuous improvement encourages long-term thinking and planning actions aimed at sustainable results.
 Speaking with data, seeking evidence, and objective information to support decision-making is crucial.
-The PDCA and SDCA (Plan-Do-Check-Act/Study-Do-Check-Act) frameworks are employed to plan and implement actions.
+The PDCA and SDCA (Plan-Do-Check-Act/Standardize-Do-Check-Act) frameworks are employed to plan and implement actions.
 In a culture of continuous learning, mistakes, and challenges are seen as growth opportunities.